-- Energy Taxes an increase of \$0.9 million or 1.0% in FY 2025 based on higher rates which are developed using actual consumption.
-A portion of collections are dedicated to the Board of Education. - State legislation enacted following the 2024 session of the Maryland General Assembly modified the dedication in FY 2025 so that it applies to the County contribution to the Board of Education and not above the amount required by State education aid formulas.
+Energy Taxes - an increase of \$0.9 million or 1.0% in FY 2025 based on higher rates which are developed using actual consumption.
+A portion of collections are dedicated to the Board of Education.
+State legislation under consideration during the 2024 session of the Maryland General Assembly would modify the dedication in FY 2025 so that it applies to the County contribution to the Board of Education and not above the amount required by State education aid formulas.